vqlion/vqlion.github.io/README.md

 # VQL

-This repository is home of my glorious website, https://vqlion.me
+This repository is home of my personal website, https://vqlion.fr, with some information about me and what I'm working on.

-It's just a website with all of my informations, as well as links to other interesting websites I've made